 It is no great secret that political and religious conservatives in the United States have a tendency to disapprove of any kind of sexual activity that is inconsistent with “traditional values” (i.e., anything other than vaginal intercourse within a heterosexual, monogamous marriage).
 Likewise, they tend to be more supportive of abstinence-only education and many of them discourage any kind open discussion about sexual matters.
 However, as we have seen time and again, conservative leaders (both political and religious) are often caught engaging in the activities that they themselves have so strongly protested, from having same-sex affairs to paying for sex (or both).
-A new study provides additional support for the idea that there is sometimes a disconnect between what conservatives say publicly and what they do privately by revealing that the most online sexual content is actually sought in the most conservative of states.
+Research provides additional support for the idea that there is sometimes a disconnect between what conservatives say publicly and what they do privately by revealing that the most online sexual content is actually sought in the most conservative of states.

-In this study, just published in the Archives of Sexual Behavior, researchers examined Google search trends for seven sex-related terms across all 50 U.S. states for the years 2011 and 2012.
+In a study published in the Archives of Sexual Behavior, researchers examined Google search trends for seven sex-related terms across all 50 U.S. states for the years 2011 and 2012.
 The terms in question included: “sex,” “gay sex,” “porn,” “xxx,” “free porn,” “gay porn,” and the Google Image search term “sex.”
 Each state was assigned a religiosity score and a conservatism score based upon data obtained from recent Gallup polls, and these scores were then correlated with the frequency of each sexual search term.

 The results revealed slightly different patterns of associations for religious conservatism and political conservatism, so we’ll consider each one separately.
 First, religious conservatism was associated with more frequent searches for the term “sex” across both years, even when controlling for general internet use and several demographic variables (state population, GDP, and poverty levels).
 For those who are statistically inclined, the correlations were not small either (r=.41-.43).
 So, in states with more religious conservatives, there was more searching for sex, but not necessarily non-traditional sex or explicit sexual images.